UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 Assessment of the economic situation;

-Use of production capacities;
+Use of production capacity;

 Benefits and privileges for foreign investors.